 - Third, he may ride through the contra-move with confidence, knowing that it is an intermediate, not a long-term, move.

-And finally, he may use short-term movements to time buys and sells for a profit maximization objective.
+Finally, he may use short-term movements to time buys and sells for a profit maximization objective.
 For the speculator, the same kind of thinking applies, except that he is not interested in holding positions through secondary reactions that move against him; his object is to move with the intermediate-term trend in either direction.
 The speculator can use the short-term trend to look for signs that the intermediate-term trend is changing.
 The mindset (learn more about trading psychology) is different from that of the investor, but the basic principles used to identify change are very similar.

 The main focus of the prudent investor should be on the intermediate-term trend.
 But to accurately focus on the intermediate-term trend, you have to understand it in relation to the long-term, or primary trend.